Ganesh-Ghadage/Books-Library/readme.md

 # Books Library

-A Book Library webite using FreeAPI.app that will fetch and display book data dynamically in a user-friendly way.
+A Book Library website using FreeAPI.app that will fetch and display book data dynamically in a user-friendly way.

 ## Tech Stack
  - HTML